 During Tucker's field service, he worked as an infiltration specialist, a type of clandestine Human Intelligence (HUMINT) collector who used advanced psychological tradecraft to insinuate himself into the target's organization or

-or personal life as to manipulate them from within.
+or personal life so to manipulate them from within.
 It is considered one